-For more information, please telephone the Honors Program (302) 831-2340 or the Music Department (302) 831-2577
+For more information, please telephone the Music Department, (302) 831-2577 or the Honors Program, (302) 831-1195.

-THE HONORS PROGRAM OFFICES.
+THE HONORS PROGRAM OFFICES

 The Honors Program offices are located on the second floor of Elliott Hall, on Main Street.
 Elliott Hall, one of the University's restored historic buildings, is located at the top of The Green, just down the street from the Trabant University Center.
-The Honors Program professional staff provides advising and mentoring to students.
-The third floor of Elliott Hall houses Writing Fellow tutoring space, as well as a few computers for University Honors Program student use.
+Elliott Hall houses Writing Fellow tutoring space, as well as a few computers for University Honors Program student use.
 Summer College offices are also located on the second floor of Elliott Hall.
-For more information on Summer College, see page 18 in this catalog.
+For more information on Summer College, see page 20 in this catalog.

-RESIDENCE LIFE AND HONORS HOUSING.
+HONORS HOUSING

 Full-time Honors freshmen live in the Russell Residence Complex, situated in East Campus, a popular location that is a short walk from the University's Morris Library.
 East Campus is also home to the Perkins Student Center, the Harrington Fitness Center, and the Harrington Computer Site (which includes both IBM-compatible and Macintosh computers).
 Russell has its own dining hall.
-Living in Russell is a requirement for the first year in Honors, although it is possible to obtain a waiver of this requirement if a student plans to live at home and commute to campus.
+Living in the Russell complex is a requirement for the first year in Honors, although it is possible to obtain a waiver of this requirement if a student plans to live at home and commute to campus.

-Approximately 60-65% of the freshmen in the Russell Complex are in the Honors Program.
-This mix of students in the Honors Program and students not in the Program is deliberate: Honors students are not isolated from the rest of the campus.
+Honors freshmen live primarily with other Honors students; however, they are not isolated from the rest of the campus.
 They share a sense of community with each other, while participating fully in University-wide activities.

 Upperclass students in Honors reside wherever they choose.
 Some move to upperclass Honors floors or to other special-interest housing; others choose conventional housing on- or off-campus.
 Upperclass Honors housing is available in North Central in Brown, Sypherd, Harter, and Sharp Halls and in South Central in Cannon and New Castle Halls on the beautiful University of Delaware Green.
-Honors Program students with a minimum 3.00 cum GPA are guaranteed a space in upper class Honors housing.
+Honors Program students with a minimum 3.00 CUM GPA are guaranteed a space in upper class Honors housing.

-RUSSELL FELLOWS.
+RUSSELL FELLOWS